 - Other Options

 The are many other methods and options that you could go for to get rid of pests from your home environment if you feel unsure about taking on the long-term risks of ultrasonic pest repellents.
+Considering the long-term risks of ultrasonic pest repellents, traditional pest management services can be used instead.
+Exterminators such as Pinnacle Pest will give you equally effective results if not better when it comes to pest infestations.

 Focus on products that are well-rated, and many users have positive things to say about.
 Also, see for yourself what type of ingredients or technologies are used in its production and try to match it to the results they promise.